 What a learning moment for me as a teacher!
-Ghana may be officially English-speaking, but its vocabulary is a fascinating mix of advanced British English, indigenous-language influence, and language evolution over time.
+Ghana may be officially English-speaking, but Ghanaian vocabulary is a fascinating mix of advanced British English, indigenous-language influence, and language evolution over time.
 The result is a vocabulary set that is unique to Ghana.

 The lesson went on in the same manner, practicing inferring difficult words through context clues, while simultaneously educating me on the common American words which Ghanaian students simply do not know.

 – Massachusetts = a region of America like Ghana’s Volta region.
 (The home of Madame Lillie and also of your penpals!)

 – Scarecrow = a large doll to scare birds, like our parents use to guard their cassava crops

 – Arnold = A common boy’s name in America and Britain

 “You need to always remember,” I tell my Ghanaian students each time we set off writing our international penpal letters, “that things that are easy and obvious and everyday for you are completely unknown to your friends across the ocean.
 This means you must explain everything in excellent detail, so that your penpals will known what you are referring to.”

 As an example, I told them that when I arrived in Ghana I had no idea what fufu was, and had never tried it in my life.